haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 ## It isn't always love at first sight

 The first time I developed something in a functional language, it was a bot for Telegram, in Clojure.
-That was the birth of Londibot – a bot which would ping me everytime the Victoria line had a disruption.
+That was the birth of Londibot—a bot that would ping me every time the Victoria line had a disruption.
-My mentor at that time gave me freedom to pick the project and I thought it would be more fun to develop something which I could afterwards put to good use, in this case for my commute.
-The language though, he picked.
+My mentor at that time gave me freedom to pick the project, and I thought it would be more fun to develop something that I could afterwards put to good use, in this case for my commute.
+The language, though, he picked.

-Dear reader, I'm not sure if you've every tried any Lisp dialect, but if you, like me, come from an OO world, the learning curve can get reeeal steep.
+Dear reader, I'm not sure if you've every tried any Lisp dialect, but if you, like me, come from an Object Oriented world, the learning curve can get reeeal steep.
 I remember trying to figure out how to loop over lists to change the elements, trying to filter maps...
-It's very different to what we're mostly used to.
+It's very different than what we're mostly used to.
-The first things I got aquainted with which really paid off where the classic `filter/2`, `map/2`, `reduce/3`.
-Afterwards, recursion, inmmutability...
+The first things I got acquainted with that really paid off were the classic `filter/2`, `map/2`, and `reduce/3`.
+Afterwards, recursion, immutability...
 We'll go through some of these in more detail in a minute.

-To summarize my first impressions, both the amount of parenthesis which Clojure brought to the table (or any lisp dialect for that sake) and the amount of new concepts that I had to learnt, made it very complicated.
+To summarize my first impressions, both the amount of parentheses that Clojure brought to the table (or any lisp dialect for that sake), and the amount of new concepts I had to learn, made it very complicated.
 It took me nearly a month until I started to enjoy the language a little bit more.
 The good thing is that at the end, it does pay off.

 ## Keeping functions pure is crucial

 One of the first mistakes I made early on in the project was to not respect the purity of the functions.
-In most OO languages, it is standard practice to create classes which are then instantiated into objects which we then modify on demand.
-Say for example that you where to create a car parking app.
+In most OO languages, it is standard practice to create classes that are then instantiated into objects, which we then modify on demand.
+Say for example that you were to create a car parking app.
 You would probably think of the car park like the following:

 ```java